esacdab/cdab-testsuite/Use Cases/Scenario 1 - NDVI Mapping/integration_planetary.md

 The execution result of the last cell is the visible image for reference and comparison [100%].

-After completing the test, go back to the [Hub main page](https://pccompute.westeurope.cloudapp.azure.com/compute/hub/home) and choose *Stop My Server* to release the computing resources.
+After completing the test, go back to the **Hub main page** (the same where you started the server, e.g. https://pccompute.westeurope.cloudapp.azure.com/compute/hub/home) and choose *Stop My Server* to release the computing resources.
 Your changes are preserved and you can restart the server later continuing from where you left.